munificent/craftinginterpreters/book/types-of-values.md

 After we show the hopefully helpful error message, we tell the user which <span name="stack">line</span> of their code was being executed when the error occurred.
-This is similar to how we report the location of a compile error.
-There, we looked up the line information from the current token.
-We don't have tokens anymore.
-Instead, the compiler shunted along the line information from the tokens into the chunk as it wrote each bytecode instruction.
+Since we left the tokens behind in the compiler, we look up the line in the debug information compiled into the chunk.
+If our compiler did its job right, that corresponds to the line of source code that the bytecode was compiled from.

 <aside name="stack">